tmm/www/blog/_posts/2014-08-01-style-guide.md

 ### Blockquotes

-> The quick brown fox jumped over the lazy dogs.
-The quick brown fox jumped over the lazy dogs.
+> When you have eliminated the impossible, whatever remains, however improbable, must be the truth.

 ### Lists